sdorsett/blog/_posts/2015-12-25-creating-a-packer-template-for-installing-centos-67.md

     centos67:
 {% endhighlight %}

 The final provisioner is a shell provisioner that will run the scripts/centos-vmware-cleanup.sh bash script.
-This script clean up the Centos67 virtual machine and zero out all unused disk space to reduce the size of the image.
+This script will clean up the centos67 virtual machine and zero out all unused disk space to reduce the size of the image.

 {% highlight bash %}
 ==> centos67: Provisioning with shell script: scripts/centos-vmware-cleanup.sh